ultraDevs/Bangladeshi-Payment-Gateways/README.txt

 == Description ==

 Bangladeshi Payment Gateways for WooCommerce.
-It has some advance feature that will help you to manage payment easily.
+It has some advanced features that will help you to manage payment easily.

 ### Features